 How to test your controller settings

-There are a couple of different ways to test your best Warzone 2 controller settings to ensure you have the perfect aim and movement for your setup.
+There are several different ways to test your best Warzone 2 controller settings to ensure you have the perfect aim and movement for your setup.

 The first way we recommend adjusting settings for Warzone 2 is to create a custom multiplayer game with bots.
 You can jump into a custom game with bots and take all the time you need to tweak your settings.
 Custom bot lobbies are a great place to experiment with different sensitivities, aim response curves, aim assist, and other settings to find the perfect combination for you.